andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ##### __Conversion__

 ##### lower()
-Gives a new string by converting each character of the given string to lowercase.
+Gives a new string by converting each letter of the given string to __lowercase__.

 ```Python
 name = "Ande Praveen"